JORGE FERNANDEZ CANDIDATE FOR ALLEN COUNTY COMMISSIONER

 Jorge Fernandez released the following goals if elected:

-• Reduce Tax Increment Financing (TIF) –- While the Allen County Redevelopment Commission with majority of voting members appointed by the county commissioners seems to have been going the opposite way by seeking to expand Tax Increment Financing (TIF) use, I would encourage the opposite.
+*Reduce TIF use – While the Allen County Redevelopment Commission with majority of voting members appointed by the county commissioners seems to have been going the opposite way by seeking to expand Tax Increment Financing (TIF) use, I would encourage the opposite.
 TIFs have been redirecting property tax funds that would otherwise go to local school districts for years and at the very least if we don’t phase out TIF use, we should at least create pass-throughs so that money that would have otherwise gone to school districts is not redirected.

-• Criminal justice reform -- I would want to reduce inmate population in Allen County by redirecting nonviolent criminals away from jail.
-I don’t want to build a bigger jail but depending on policy at the beginning of 2023 it might be the most humane option on table.
-The conundrum is that the amount of people in local prisons is dependent on state legislators (policy), judges (sentencing discretion), and county prosecutor (criminal charging discretion).
+*Criminal justice reform -- I would want to reduce inmate population in Allen County by redirecting nonviolent criminals away from jail.
+I want to make sure to limit any potential expansion of jail site under construction and to make sure that the county commissioners do not sign again any optional agreements to house Federal inmates in county-owned facilities regardless of the makeup of Federal government at time.
+The conundrum continues to be that the amount of people in local prisons is dependent on state legislators (policy), judges (sentencing discretion), and county prosecutor (criminal charging discretion).
 Somewhat the sheriff and county as well if they are given latitude to divert to alternative programs.
-The people that would have to decide whether to build and fund a new jail are county commissioners (facilities and other property) and county council (funding).
+The people that would have to decide on jail building will be county commissioners (facilities and other property) and county council (funding).
 So these are two different sets of people in general.

 We Would Love to Have You Visit Soon!